âShow Table of Contents

 - Binned Data: Requires an ID field and a value field with equally-spaced bins.
 (IDs are equally-spaced numbers.)
 Specify a name for the outgoing data (output field name), sampling strategy (see below), ID field for the binned data, and the value field for the binned data.

-- Manual Entry: Manually enter data via a Roulette widget.
-Enter a name for the outgoing data (output field name) and Roulette widget parameters.
+- Manual Entry: This is for manually-entered data via a Roulette widget.
+Specify a name for the outgoing data (output field name) and Roulette widget parameters.
 Use the Lower, Upper, Height, and Num Bins options to configure the size of the grid.
-Click in the grid to provide the height of the bins.
+Then, click in the grid to provide the height of the bins.

 - Select sampling strategy: Choose how to sample your data.
-Sample entire rows, each column independently, or from the best-fitting distribution.
+You can sample entire rows, each column independently, or from the best-fitting distribution.
 If you choose to sample from the best-fitting distribution, select the distributions to which to fit the data.

-- D anchor: The data output.
+- D: The data output.
 This is the result of the simulation.